 Background

-Gender inequality in the maritime industry has received increased attention since 1989, when the International Maritime Organization (IMO)[1] presented a strategy to increase opportunities for women in the maritime sector.
+According to the CICTE-OAS report on the Virtual Roundtable on Women in Maritime and Port Security, gender inequality in the maritime industry has received increased attention since 1989, when the International Maritime Organization (IMO)[1] presented a strategy to increase opportunities for women in the maritime sector.
 In 2003, international and regional associations took the lead in actively promoting women's participation in the maritime and port sector and made concrete efforts to address the problem of inequality in the sector.
-These efforts included the creation of the Women's Maritime Association in the Caribbean (WIMAC)[2], as well as the Women's International Shipping and Trading Association (WISTA) [3], both of which have played a leading role on these issues in Latin America and the Caribbean.
+These efforts included the creation of the Women's Maritime Association in the Caribbean (WIMAC)[2], as well as the Women's International Shipping and Trading Association (WISTA) [3], both of which have played a leading role on these issues in Latin America and the Caribbean.[4]

 Despite these initiatives, there are still factors that do not make it easy for women to apply for and find employment in the maritime, port and logistics sector, including: lack of access to necessary education and leadership opportunities; lack of labour policies that allow for a reasonable work/life balance (including adequate maternity/family leave policies); conscious and unconscious biased decision-making regarding hiring, training and promotion.